-Editing and adding appearance attributes
+Editing appearance attributes

-Page 378, step 2: Targeting the correct component of an object is a key concept for students to understand when working with complex appearances.
-If a student applies an appearance attribute to an object and the effect isn't what was expected, the first thing the student should check is what was targeted in both the Layers and Appearance panels.
+Pages 369-370: Targeting the correct appearance attribute of artwork is a key concept for students to understand when working with complex appearances.
+If a student applies an appearance attribute to an object and the effect isn't what was expected, the first thing the student should check is what was selected in the Appearance panel.